-The Credit Analysts Pool covers credit analysts and is based upon the individual performance of each.
+The Credit and Crop Insurance Analysts Pool covers credit analysts and crop insurance analysts and is based upon the individual performance of each.
 Award percentage points are earned based on number of transactions activity with a payout % based on the individual's standards of performance evaluation.
 Payments at this level are calculated at year-end based on the weighted average performance in each category and also require a certain minimum individual employee evaluation score.
-The maximum award at this level shall not exceed 18% of the annual earned salary for credit analysts.
+The maximum award at this level shall not exceed 18% of the annual earned salary for analysts.
 All payments are paid 100% in cash.